-- Ontario Human Rights Commission: ohrc.on.ca/en/ racial-discrimination-race-and racism-fact-sheet - The Canadian Charter of Rights and Freedoms: justice.gc.ca - Human Rights Legal Support Centre: hrlsc.on.ca or 1-866-625-51 - Federal Anti-Racism Secretariat: canada.ca/en/canadianheritage/campaigns/federalanti-racism-secretariat.html - Canadian Heritage: canada.ca/en/canadianheritage/campaigns/anti-racismengagement/resources.html - Anti-Racism Directorate: ontario.ca/page/anti-racismdirectorate - How to be an antiracist by Ibram X. Ken

-For information on policies and guidelines on race-based discrimination and other human rights issues in Ontario, contact Ontario Human Rights Commission at ohrc.on.ca

-If you have been a victim of a crime:
+- Ontario Human Rights Commission: ohrc.on.ca - The Canadian Charter of Rights and Freedoms: justice.gc.ca - Human Rights Legal Support Centre: hrlsc.on.ca or 1-866-625-51 - Federal Anti-Racism Secretariat: canada.ca - Canadian Heritage: findlink.at/canheritage - Anti-Racism Directorate: ontario.ca/page/anti-racism - How to be an antiracist by Ibram X. Ken For information on policies and guidelines on race-based discrimination and other human rights issues in Ontario, contact Ontario Human Rights Commission at ohrc.on.ca If you have been a victim of a crime:

 - Visit the victim services directory at ovss.findhelp.ca - Call the Victim Support Line at 1-888-579-2888 or 416-314-2447 in t Greater Toronto Area, to talk to an information and referral counsellor.
 To report a hate crime, call your local police authorities.

-The Canadian Charter of Rights and Freedoms

-The Charter protects the right to equal protection and equal benefit of the law without discrimination based on race, national or ethnic origin, colour, religion, sex, age, or mental or physical disability.
-Learn about the Charter at the Department of Justice: justice.gc.ca or findlink.at/constiacts

-Ontario Human Rights Code

-Every person in Ontario has the right to be free from racial discrimination and harassment in the social areas of employment, services, goods, facilities, housing accommodation, contracts, and membership in trade and vocational associations.
+The Canadian Charter of Rights and Freedoms The Charter protects the right to equal protection and equal benefit of the law without discrimination based on race, national or ethnic origin, colour, religion, sex, age, or mental or physical disability.
+Learn about the Charter at the Department of Justice: justice.gc.ca or findlink.at/constiacts Ontario Human Rights Code Every person in Ontario has the right to be free from racial discrimination and harassment in the social areas of employment, services, goods, facilities, housing accommodation, contracts, and membership in trade and vocational associations.
 Race is a prohibited ground of discrimination in the Code and continues to be important to the discussion of racism and racial discrimination.

-Learn more about human rights in Ontario at the Ontario Human Rights Commission at ohrc.on.ca

-KEY DEFINITIONS

-Racist - One who is supporting a racist policy through their actions or inaction or expressing a racist idea.
+Learn more about human rights in Ontario at the Ontario Human Rights Commission at ohrc.on.ca KEY DEFINITIONS Racist - One who is supporting a racist policy through their actions or inaction or expressing a racist idea.
 Anti-Racist - One who is supporting an antiracist policy through their actions or expressing an antiracist idea.
 Racism - A marriage of racist policies and racist ideas that produce and normalize racial inequalities.

-Anti-Racism - A powerful collection of antiracist policies that lead to racial equity and are substantiated by antiracist ideas

-Source: How to be an antiracist by Ibram X. Kendi
+Anti-Racism - A powerful collection of antiracist policies that lead to racial equity and are substantiated by antiracist ideas Source: How to be an antiracist by Ibram X. Kendi